PROCEDURE FOR NIPC REGISTRATION IN NIGERIA

 - The CAC Form 1.1, which comprises the details of the company’s shareholding and particulars of the directors.

-Meanwhile, the NIPC permit is not what all that is required for foreigner to start a business in Nigeria.
-A company with the foreign participation shall also obtain Business Permit and Expatriate quota (where applicable) before commencing business operations in Nigeria with the Ministry of Interior.
+Meanwhile, the NIPC permit is not all that is required for a foreigner to start a business in Nigeria.
+A company with wholly foreign participation must also obtain a Business Permit and Expatriate quota (where applicable) from the Ministry of Interiors before commencing business operations in Nigeria

 The benefits of registering with the NIPC are many for the investors, but the most important one is that the Nigerian Investment Promotion Commission Act ensures that no foreign-owned enterprise or establishment shall be expropriated or nationalized by any government in Nigeria after the due registration with the NIPC.